Elachista serricornis

 Elachista serricornis is a moth of the family Elachistidae found in Europe.

 Description

 The wingspan is 7–8 mm.

-The head is grey, face whitish.
-Forewings in male grey, in female blackish-grey; plical stigma black, elongate, followed by a white dot; an oblique white triangular costal spot at 2/3; a small indistinct whitish tornal spot somewhat beyond it.
-Hindwings grey.grey.
+The head is grey, the face whitish.
+Forewings in males are grey, in females blackish-grey; plical stigma black, elongate, followed by a white dot; an oblique white triangular costal spot at 2/3; a small indistinct whitish tornal spot somewhat beyond it.
+Hindwings grey. grey.

 Biology

 The larvae feed on Carex elata, rare spring sedge (Carex ericetorum), Carex ferruginea, wood sedge (Carex sylvatica), bladder sedge (Carex vesicaria), common cottongrass (Eriophorum angustifolium), Eriophorum latifolium, hare's-tail cottongrass (Eriophorum vaginatum) and Scirpus sylvaticus.

 Distribution

 It is found from Fennoscandia and northern Russia to northern Italy and from Ireland to Poland and Hungary.